merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 </div>

-## Analysis X: Genome-wide pN- and pS-weighted RSA and DTL distributions
+## Analysis 9: Genome-wide pN- and pS-weighted RSA and DTL distributions

 In this analysis, I discuss everything related to how pN and pS distribution relative to RSA and DTL on a genome-wide scale.
 This means I'll cover topics related to Figures 2a, 2b, S5, and S6.